darrenjacoby/sage-starter/README.md

 ## Usage

-Sass maps allow you to declare a reusable style guide.<br>
+Sass maps allow you to declare a reusable style guide for your theme in one location.<br>
 Sass maps are located under `_config/`

 ### Breakpoints